Residential Eating disorder Treatment in Beautiful Malaysia

 Recovering from Eating Disorders

 During a young person’s stay with us, they’ll experience a range of therapies and treatment options.
-Some of our most popular include:
+Some of these include:

 One-to-One Therapy

 During one-to-one therapy, each young person meets regularly with a dedicated therapist.
-These sessions offer a safe space for them to open up, share any worries and concerns, and get to the root of the eating disorder.
-Young people are also encouraged to learn how to handle their emotions and develop healthy coping mechanisms and associations with food.
+These sessions offer a safe space to speak about emotions, thoughts and experiences, identifying and addressing underlying factors that sustain their eating disorder.
+Young people also learn skills such as emotional regulation and develop healthy coping mechanisms and associations with food.

 Group Therapy

-Although many young people find it a little daunting to open up, group therapy is a great way to learn from others on a similar journey.
-Our young adult’s also find that group therapy enables them to form long-lasting friendships with other people.
-In addition, hearing from others who’ve battled an eating disorder shows our young adult’s that they’re not alone and gives them the chance to hear how others cope with the condition.
-There’s also a greater sense of accountability, as everyone will have each other’s backs.
+Group therapy is a great way to learn from others on a similar journey and form long-lasting friendships.
+Hearing from others who’ve battled an eating disorder shows our young people that they’re not alone and gives them the chance to hear how others cope with the condition.
+There’s also a greater sense of accountability, collective commitment and determination.

 Interpersonal Therapy (IPT) for Eating Disorders

-Interpersonal Therapy or IPT is an evidence-based treatment frequently used in the treatment of binge eating disorder (BED), bulimia nervosa, and depression.
-IPT is beneficial in the treatment of eating disorders in teenagers and young people.
+Interpersonal Therapy or IPT is an evidence-based treatment used in the treatment of binge eating disorder (BED), bulimia nervosa, depression and other mental health disorders.

 Alternative Therapies